COVISHIELD and COVAXIN are the 2 vaccines recently approved in India.

 No, you should receive both shots of the same vaccine.

-No, The COVID 19 vaccines do not contain live virus, but only a part of the viral protein or inactive virus which enables your body to produce neutralizing antibodies against it.
+No, The COVID 19 vaccines do not contain live viruses, but only a part of the viral protein or inactive virus which enables your body to produce neutralizing antibodies against it.

 As per the safety data available, the elderly population can also receive the vaccine.

 No dose adjustment is required; they can receive the same dose as mentioned in Q# 5.